Digital Engineering: The Transforming Landscape

 So, what is Digital Engineering?

-Digital engineering is more than the advanced technology that integrates the data by taking the advantage of digital skillset.
+Digital engineering is more than the advanced technology that integrates the data by taking the advantage of a digital skillset.
 It is the practice in which new applications are delivered and conceived.

 Encompassing the utility, methodologies, and process of creating new end-to-end digital products, digital engineering leverages technology and data to produce improvements to applications—or even entirely new solutions.